tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * The `convertErrNegAmount` behavior is the same as the case when a zero is passed, an `ElicitSlot` type is returned, asking the user for an amount greater than zero.

-* The `convertOldAge` text case runs as a correct test event, there is no further validation to prevent a very old person to use the bot.
+* The `convertOldAge` text case runs as a correct test event.
+There is no further validation to prevent a very old person to use the bot.

 Open a facilitated discussion with the students by asking the following question: